julianFBarbosa/calindra-backend/README.md

 ## Available Scripts

-In the project directory, you can run:
+at the project root directory, you can run:

 `docker-compose up (-d)`